justeat/JustTweak/README.md

 }
 ```

-When a value is modified in any `MutableTweaksConfiguration`, a notification is fired to give the clients the opportunity to react and reflect changes in the UI.
+When a value is modified in any `MutableConfiguration`, a notification is fired to give the clients the opportunity to react and reflect changes in the UI.

 ```swift
 override func viewDidLoad() {